esitarski/nytm-puzzles/README.md

 I acknowledge that humans puzzle solvers likely don't approach the problems in any way similar to the algorithms.
 Perhaps one day I will understand how anyone does it manually as I have not succeded, and I was able to write the programs in less time.

-If you have any suggestions or improvements, let me know.
+The best reference is too look at the source code in the html files.
+If you have any suggestions or comments, let me know.